dat3Cph/spring2025/docs/jpa_part2/exercises/codelab.md

 ### 4. The assignment

 You are going to create a simple application for a university.
 The application should be able to manage students, courses and teachers.
 This time around we are going to add relationships between the entities.
-The relationships can be seen in the diagram above.
+The relationships can be seen in the class diagram above.
-Most of the code is already written for you.
-You need to implement the missing parts.
+You need to implement the entities and DAO methods.
 Make sure to use the correct annotations for the relationships and try to understand how the relationships work.

 **Remember to write integration tests for the DAO classes.**